bcgov/mines-digital-trust/services/mp-orgbook-issuer-controller/README.md

 # Credential

 The configured credential attests to the following...
-That a given business has been authorized to preform mining operations under the included Permit Number (permit_no), within the dated period
+That a given business has been authorized to preform mining operations under the included Permit Number (permit_no), within the dated time period